 Wouldn’t you know it, we have a post about this too (told you we like inbound).

-- Sell Results, Not Services: You’re not trying to tell leads about how awesome you are at PPC.
+- Sell results, not services: You’re not trying to tell leads about how awesome you are at PPC.
 But you are trying to tell them exactly how you’ll increase their results (and using PPC may be a big part of that, but it’s not what they’re buying).

-- Overcome Objections: Better knowing the leads you’re going to reach out to is going to help you understand the specific objections of both the specific industry and role you’re dealing with.
+- Overcome objections: Better knowing the leads you’re going to reach out to is going to help you understand the specific objections of both the specific industry and role you’re dealing with.
 It’s like having a cheat sheet for the test.

-- Ask for the Deal: Once you’ve gotten any hangups, it’s time to ask if they want the results you know you can provide.
+- Ask for the deal: Once you’ve gotten any hangups, it’s time to ask if they want the results you know you can provide.
 It’s actually a good idea to ask leads to give you a definitive yes or no at the end of the call before you even start your presentation (e.g. Once I give you the strategy for your business, will you give me a straight answer?).

-What You’re After: I think you know the answer to this one.
+What you’re after: I think you know the answer to this one.
 You’re after the sale, but you’ll likely still get a maybe from more than a few leads.
 Don’t give up on them completely.
 Set a note to reach out again in 3-6 months.

 “The customer doesn’t care about features – they care about solving their problems.” — Trish Bertuzzi

-Sales Process Step 4: Deliver
+Step #4: Deliver

 Once you have the sale, the work begins.
 You start delivering on what you promised is what you do.